Fukushima nuclear accident (Unit 3 Reactor): Further developments

 On 11 January 2012, radioactively contaminated water was found in two tunnels.
 On 12 January, TEPCO admitted that around 300 cubic meters of water had accumulated in a tunnel near reactor No.3, with electric cables.
 Radioactive caesium was measured in concentrations varying from 49 to 69 becquerels per cubic centimeter.
 Smaller amounts of contaminated water with lower concentrations caesium was found in a tunnel near reactor no.1.
 How the water could accumulate at these places was under examination.

-In a study that began two months after the earthquake and tsunami, mutant butterflies were found and are considered a possible reaction to the Fukushima nuclear disaster.
-Some of the butterflies had abnormalities in their legs, antennae, and abdomens, and dents in their eyes.

 In the morning of 18 July 2013 at 8:20 a.m.
 (2320 GMT) small amounts of steam escaped from the reactor building.
 Video images made by a subcontractor, filming the destroyed building and preparing to remove rubble from the place, showed some vapors rising, but it was unclear where it came from.
 Although there was no change in the afternoon, TEPCO said that radiation levels did not change, and the reactor was still cooled.
 According to TEPCO rain could have found its way to the primary containment of the reactor, and because this vessel was still hot, it could cause the steam.

 The next day at 7:55 a.m. the steam was gone.
 Because the radiation levels were too high all work to remove rubble was done by remote control.
 Operations stopped after the steam was found.
 According to TEPCO the rain on 17 and 18 July was to blame.
 On 18 July the actual dosage measurement was 562 millisieverts per hour, therefore the NRA ordered TEPCO to make further investigations.
 On 23 July at 9:05 the steam was seen again coming out of the fifth floor just above the reactor containment.
 The night before a rain shower did hit the building, and water might have reached the - 38C - reactor container lid, or might have reached hot fuel left behind in the reactor vessel.
 At that moment, the ambient temperature was 20.3 C, and the humidity was 91.2 percent.
 All work removing rubble from the place was halted.
 During the last event, radiation levels were measured at 24 locations around the fifth floor of the reactor building.
 The dosage ranged between 137 millisieverts and 2,170 millisieverts per hour.